whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-deploy-existing-app.md

 Service Fabric does an xcopy of the content of the application root directory, so there is no predefined structure to use other than creating two top directories, code and settings.
 (You can pick different names if you want.
 More details are in the next section.)

+> [!NOTE]
->[AZURE.NOTE] Make sure that you include all the files/dependencies that the application needs.
+> Make sure that you include all the files/dependencies that the application needs.
 Service Fabric copies the content of the application package on all nodes in the cluster where the application's services are going to be deployed.
 The package should contain all the code that the application needs to run.
 We do not recommend assuming that the dependencies are already installed.
+>
+>

 ### Edit the service manifest file
 The next step is to edit the service manifest file to include the following information:

-- The name of the service type.
+* The name of the service type.
 This is an ID that Service Fabric uses to identify a service.
-- The command to use to launch the application (ExeHost).
+* The command to use to launch the application (ExeHost).
-- Any script that needs to be run to set up/configure the application (SetupEntrypoint).
+* Any script that needs to be run to set up/configure the application (SetupEntrypoint).

 The following is an example of a `ServiceManifest.xml` file: